A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 \subsection{Real PIM Hardware Systems and Prototypes}

 As industry and academia push toward enabling the PIM paradigm, it will be important to also provide real PIM hardware or prototypes.
-Such hardware can greatly enable and accelerate evaluations of both adoption and research issues in PIM, leading to learnings from real workloads executed on real systems and thus better PIM systems over time.
-Such real hardware for PIM is very much useful for both PUM and PNM approaches.
+Such hardware can greatly enable and accelerate evaluations of both adoption and research issues in PIM, leading to learnings from real workloads executed on real systems and thus better PIM systems over time. \omv{Especially software\omvi{-level} and algorithm-level research can be catalyzed and accelerated with the existence of real PIM hardware and prototypes.} Such real hardware for PIM is very much useful for both PUM and PNM approaches.